-A New York Times article reports that new doctors now spend an average of 8 minutes per patient.
+A New York Times article reported that new doctors now spend an average of 8 minutes per patient.

 Extended families are a thing of the past and adult children are more likely to live at a distance.